SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/sonicwall_fw.md

 ### Enable Syslog forwarding for SonicWall 6.5 and 7.X

+### Disclamer

+!!! info
+    Syslog format must be ArcSight.

-Log on your SonicWall appliance and follow this [guide](https://www.sonicwall.com/support/knowledge-base/how-can-i-configure-a-syslog-server-on-a-sonicwall-firewall/170505984096810/) to enable syslog forwarding.
+Log on your SonicWall appliance and follow this [guide](https://www.sonicwall.com/support/knowledge-base/how-can-i-configure-a-syslog-server-on-a-sonicwall-firewall/170505984096810/) to enable syslog forwarding, except for the step 4 : Select Syslog Format as 'Enhanced', you must select Syslog format 'ArcSight' instead.

 ### Create the intake